Property Inspection Report

 This depends on the type of property, in particular its age and state of repair.
 A typical survey of a recently constructed three bedroom semi-detached property took 1 – 1½ hours to survey.
 Older properties can take considerably longer.
 Access to the planning files in the local authority and to the property can also slow down the process.
 Reports are normally completed within five to seven working days, but can be completed in a shorter time frame if required.

 What is the difference between a Pre-Purchase Survey and a Snag List?

 A snag list is carried out for a new property that has not been previously occupied.
-The snagging process involves identifying incomplete or defective works i.e. damaged joinery and trim or substandard finishes and including them on a list to be passed on to the builder/developer for attention.
+The snagging process involves identifying incomplete or defective works i.e. damaged joinery or substandard finishes and including them on a list to be passed on to the builder/developer for attention.

 Do you provide approximate costings as part of the survey?

 Yes, if requested we will provide approximate costs which may be used as the basis for negotiation of the final contract price with the property vendor or if you need to allow a contingency fund for works to the property after purchase.